woocommerce/woocommerce-blocks/docs/contributors/contributing/javascript-testing.md

-# JavaScript Testing
+# JavaScript Testing <!-- omit in toc -->

 Tests for JavaScript in the Blocks plugin are powered by [Jest](https://jestjs.io/).
 The Blocks plugin follows the same patterns as Gutenberg, therefore for instructions on writing tests you can [refer to this page in the Gutenberg Handbook](https://developer.wordpress.org/block-editor/contributors/develop/testing-overview/).

 We have two kinds of JavaScript tests: